haase-laurenz/ScotlandYard-Sim/README.md

 - **Graph-Based Movement:**
   - The movement of players is determined by a graph that represents the transportation network of the game.
 Different modes of transport (taxi, bus, train, ship) are available for travel.

+## Making your Bot!

+- Go try to make your own bot.
+There are several tactics in the game, which can be deflected.
+  There are different tactical approaches that you can try.
+Look at the [Dokumentation](Dokumentation.md) for more information about the board and it's behavior.

 Happy gaming!